dwave-examples/flow-shop-scheduling/README.md

 problem: models with a smaller solution space tend to perform better than ones with a larger space as there are less potential solutions to search through to find optimality.
 A powerful way to reduce the solution space is by using variables that act as implicit constraints.
 Such a variable reduces the solution space to solutions that adhere to its implicit constraints.
-The NL solver has many variable types that allow for model construction to integrate constraints implicitly.
+The Stride solver has many variable types that allow for model construction to integrate constraints implicitly.
 In this problem example, both constraints are handled implicitly.